SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

      Another process for storing the trajectory is spawned.
-The sub processes running the individual single runs will add their results to a multiprocessing queue that is handled by an additional process
+The sub processes running the individual single runs will add their results to a multiprocessing queue that is handled by an additional process.

      :const:`pypet.pypetconstants.MULTIPROC_MODE_LOCK`: ('LOCK')